-Appeals to emotion include appeals to fear, envy, hatred, pity, guilt, and more.
-Though a valid, and reasoned, argument may sometimes have an emotional aspect, one must be careful that emotion doesn't obscure or replace reason.
-Luke didn't want to eat his sheep's brains with chopped liver and brussels sprouts, but his father told him to think about the poor, starving children in a third world country who weren't fortunate enough to have any food at all.
+Appeals to emotion include appeals to fear, envy, hatred, pity, pride, and more.
+Though a valid argument may sometimes have an emotional aspect, one must be careful that emotion doesn't replace sensible logic.

+Luke didn't want to eat his sheep's brains with chopped liver and brussel sprouts, but his father told him to think about the poor, starving children in a third world country who weren't fortunate enough to have any food at all.